Denosumab: 7 things you should know

 1. How it works

-- Denosumab belongs to the class of drugs known as monoclonal antibodies.
+- Denosumab belongs to the class of medicines known as monoclonal antibodies.

 - Denosumab may be used to treat postmenopausal women with osteoporosis at high risk of fracture.